Patrick Baxter (serial killer)

-Patrick Baxter (born April 28, 1969) is an American serial killer and rapist, responsible for three murders in Westchester County, New York between 1987 and 1990.
-With the help of DNA profiling, Baxter was arrested 13 years after the last murder while serving a sentence for car theft, convicted and sentenced to 25 years to life imprisonment.
+Patrick Baxter (born April 28, 1969) is an American serial killer who raped and killed two women and a teenage girl in Westchester County, New York, between 1987 and 1990.
+Due to DNA profiling, Baxter was arrested for the murders in 2000 while serving a sentence for car theft and was convicted and sentenced to 25 years to life imprisonment.

 Murders

 In the span of three years, one girl and two women were sexually assaulted and subsequently murdered in Westchester County.
 Initially, they were believed to be unrelated cases, as the victims were of different races, shared no commonalities and each was killed in a different town.
 Thanks to advancements in DNA technology, all three murders, which had become some of the county's oldest cold cases, were finally connected and solved.
 They were the following: